do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

 last_modified_at: 2022-08-20T20:00:00Z

-title: "PNG cartoon to SVG icon + 2 ways of using custom icons"
+title: "How to convert PNG to tiny SVG and create your custom icon font"
 tags: [Content, svg icons, custom font, manga, SEO]
-description: "Content is King, but the presentation is royal &#9812; entourage.
-What we’ll do: Create SVG icons from PNG &#10004; Generate an SVG sprite or icon font &#10004; Use SVG icons and play with CSS styling"
+description: "Content is King, but design is the entourage!
+We’ll create SVG icons from PNG &#10004; Generate a custom webfont and SVG sprite &#10004; Use icons & play with CSS &#10004; Articles with custom icons convince, and the UI encourages actions!"
-keywords: "png to svg"
+keywords: "custom svg font from png"
 schema: HowTo
 styles: /assets/post-on-icons/manga.css
 code_amount: 2

-h1: "How to generate SVG of manageable size from PNG and create your custom icon set"
+h1: "How to turn PNG cartoons to tiny SVGs & create a custom icon set"
 snippet_header: "Need some flavoring to spice up your text content?
 The&#160;custom icon font will work"

-snippet: "How to convert PNG to a lightweight single-color SVG without any experience with vector graphics.
+snippet: "How to convert colorful PNG to a lightweight SVG without any experience with vector graphics.
 How to create a web font or sprite from SVG icons, style them, and use to sharpen focus on your text content."

 image: "how-to-create-manga-icon-font.jpg"
 ---